DYAlgo/zetatrader/README.md

 # zetatrader
 zetatrader is a Python library for algorithimic trading.
-It has 3 packages tradinginfrastructure, datainfrastructure, and zetatrader. zetatrader package consist of the trading strategy that utilizes the other packages to conduct algo trading and research.
+It is a event-driven trading engine.

 ## requirements
-python3.x
+python3.8 or above

 ## Installation
 Use the package manager to install package in your python environment.